ardotsis/dotfiles/README.md

 # ar.sis's dotfiles

+the everything of entire system configurations for **ar.sis**.

-_simple / minimal / suckless / secure / free / reproducible / efficient / unique / kawaii / menhera_
+_simple / minimal / pixel perfect / suckless / secure / free / reproducible / efficient / unique / kawaii / menhera_

 > [!WARNING]
 > This project is still work in progress.
 So please do not expect to work.
 Thank you 🩷